 Hold back?
 What’s that?

 Also known as a Reserve account, there will be an amount taken from your credit and debit card purchases daily.
-1% to 9% will be deposited separate from your money.
+1% to 9% will be deposited separately from your money.
 It will sit there and grow for the next three to six months.
 Sometimes they wait as long as a year and that can be hard on you and your business, so be prepared for the shortfall.

 The money is deposited back into your account once the trial period is over.
 Know that there is also a rolling reserve.
 When one month is over you receive your money back and so on and so forth.
 Asking for a rolling reserve may be a lot easier on you than the longer period.